 Remove the tip from the syringe and pull out the plunger.
 Use the glycerin provided to lubricate the rubber gasket of the plunger.
 Then reinsert the plunger and fill the syringe to the top volume line with air.
 Replace the tip and put the syringe into the wooden block stand and put the topper on the plunger.
 Use a clamp attached to a ring stand to hold the syringe in place.
 Record the temperature of the air in the syringe.

 Read off and record the initial volume of air in the syringe.
 You will need 6 or 7 books of the same size.
 Carefully center one of the books on top of the syringe plunger and read the new volume in the syringe, estimating to the tenth of a milliliter (0.1 mL).
+Gently push the syringe down and up a few times to get a feel for the equilibrium position.
+Add all the books one by one and then take them off one by one.
+Record the volume each time you add or remove a book.
 Repeat this process until you have added all 6 or 7 books.
-This will require more than one person.
-The entire process (from no books to all the books) should be repeated at least three times.
-You will use the average volume of all your trials to perform data analysis.
+The entire process (from no books to all the books back to no books) should be repeated at least three times.
+You will use the average volume for each number of books to perform data analysis.

 At a time that is convenient for your group, someone should find the weight of one book and the weight of the wooden block.
 The best method is to weigh several books at once (maybe even all that you have) and divide the weight so found by the number of books.
 This gives an average weight and reduces the error that would be introduced by weighing only one book.
 Someone should also measure and calculate the cross-sectional area of the plunger of the syringe.
 This is the area for the calculation of pressure using the idea that pressure is force per unit area.